-Dr. Octavian Popescu's medical specialty is general internal medicine and adult infectious disease.
-He is in-network for Medicare insurance.
-Dr. Popescu attended medical school at Carol Davila University of Medicine and Pharmacy.
-He trained at a hospital affiliated with SUNY Downstate Medical Center for his residency.
+Dr. Octavian Popescu specializes in general internal medicine and adult infectious disease.
+He honors Medicare insurance.
+Dr. Popescu studied medicine at Carol Davila University of Medicine and Pharmacy.
+For his residency, Dr. Popescu trained at a hospital affiliated with SUNY Downstate Medical Center.

 Conditions / Treatments